chainwayxyz/citrea-docs/developer-documentation/ecosystem-tooling/rpc-indexers.md

 ## RPC Providers

-Citrea provides a free RPC endpoints for developers to use: <https://rpc.testnet.citrea.xyz>.
+Citrea provides a free RPC endpoint for developers to use: <https://rpc.testnet.citrea.xyz>.
 For small projects & simple queries, you may use this endpoint safely as it offers generous rate limits.

 However, for larger projects or production use, we recommend [setting up your own RPC node](https://docs.citrea.xyz/developer-documentation/run-a-node) or a dedicated RPC provider.